zARODz11z/AlgorithmVisualizer/BubbleSortReadME.md

-#### Bubble Sort easy but naive way of sorting data.
+#### Bubble Sort: easy but naive way of sorting data.
 Take a look at the example

     Given [5,2,3,7] we want it in accending order